-With adamant players only being able to make the game last for roughly 10 hours, Rise of Lyric falls extremely short of what an exceptional lifespan should be for a game of its genre.
-Some platformers like Super Mario Galaxy can be made to last up to 25-30 hours, since there is a lot to do in that particular game, and a lot of incentive for making progress.
-But in Sonic Boom, though there is small RPG element to it, it’s nowhere near expanded on enough to warrant the game lasting any longer than it does.
+With adamant players only being able to make the game last for roughly 10 hours, Sonic Boom: Rise of Lyric falls extremely short of what an exceptional lifespan should be for a game of its genre.
+Some platformers like Super Mario Galaxy can be made to last up to 25-30 hours since there is a lot to do in that particular game and a lot of incentive for making progress.
+But in Sonic Boom, though there is a small RPG element to it, it’s nowhere near expanded on enough to warrant the game lasting any longer than it does.

 Storyline – 5/10